Vitormdias/Node-Starter/README.md

         npm test
     ```

-#### This is just a simple template if you have any ideas to make it better, please feel free to send a Pull Request
+#### This is just a simple starter if you have any ideas to make it better, please feel free to open issues and send Pull Requests